Skip to main content

 Card list tab

-Shows the complete list of cards displayed in the graph.
-For each card:
+Displays the complete list of cards currently shown in the graph.
+On each row is indicated:

 • class name